5.1.4 Collection of arrears accrued during non-collect period

 The following are examples of circumstances that the Registrar may consider exceptional.
 This is not an exhaustive list and each case must be considered on its merits.

-- The payer threatened or pressured the payee not to apply for registration for DHS collection (see also 6.10).
+- The payer threatened or pressured the payee not to apply for collection by Services Australia (see also 6.10).

 - The payee was ill or had an accident that stopped them from applying for collection.